qcif/cvmfs-setup-example/test/README.txt

 Procedure
 ---------

-1. Create a config file for your environment.
-See sample-cvmfs-test.conf.
+### 1. Create a config file

-2. Rebuild the operating system on the VM instances and install the hosts:

-    ./cvmfs-test.sh reset-all

-   This takes about an hour to run.

-3. Change a file on the Stratum 0 and see how long it takes for the change to appear on the client.

-    ./cvmfs-test.sh test-update

-### Config file

-A config file can be used to specify the addresses of the four hosts, and user accounts on them.
+A config file is used to specify the addresses of the four hosts, and user accounts on them.
 Those user accounts are expected to have been configured to use SSH public-keys for authentication.
 They also are expected to have _sudo_ privileges without needing to enter a password.

-See the _sample-cvmfs-test.conf_ file for details.

 The config file can be explicitly provided with the `--config` option, or it searches for a default config file (see `--help` for details).

 The config file is a shell script that is sourced by the _cvmfs-test.sh_ script to obtain the necessary environment variables.

+See the _sample-cvmfs-test.conf_ file for details.

+### 2. Setup

+#### Automatically with OpenStack command

+If the OpenStack unified command line client (`openstack`) is available, source an OpenStack RC file to use it.
+Create a config file containing the UUIDs of the four hosts and the Glance image to use to rebuild them.

+Then run:

+    ./cvmfs-test.sh reset-all

+Depending on the amount of content to add to the repositories, than can take about an hour to run.

+#### Manually without OpenStack command

+Manually create the four hosts and then run:

+    ./cvmfs-test.sh setup-all

+### 3. Test updates

+This command changes a file on the Stratum 0, and see how long it takes for the change to appear on the client.

+    ./cvmfs-test.sh test-update